-Young people are uniquely placed to effect change, yet they are frequently excluded from local decision-making processes and frustrated by limited opportunities for cooperation.
-Young Cities works in partnership with young people and local governments to enhance youth-led, shared solutions to community challenges such as hate, extremism, polarisation, and violence.
-By working simultaneously with both groups – youth and local government – Young Cities fosters a shared understanding of local youth issues, facilitates new opportunities for cooperation, and ultimately enhances both groups’ capacity to tackle community-level challenges.
+Young people are uniquely positioned to effect change, yet they are often excluded from local decision-making processes and frustrated by limited opportunities for collaboration.
+Young Cities works in partnership with young people and local governments to promote and strengthen youth-led, collective solutions to community challenges such as hate, extremism, polarisation and violence.
+By working simultaneously with both groups – youth and local government – Young Cities fosters a shared understanding of youth-related issues, facilitates new opportunities for cooperation and ultimately strengthens the capacity of both groups to tackle community-level challenges.

-Local partner organisations are integral to the implementation of the Young Cities programme in the countries in which it works.
-They ensure that youth participants receive the continuous support and guidance they need to build their projects from the ground up, tackling real issues in relevant and impactful ways.
-Local partners help further tailor the programme to their context, connect it to key community actors, and play a vital role in fostering creative talent among young people.
+Partnering with local organisations is pivotal to the implementation of Young Cities programmes and ensuring that youth participants receive the continuous support and guidance they need to build their projects from the ground up, tackling real issues in relevant and impactful ways.
+Local partners help further tailor the programme to their context, connect with key community actors and play a vital role in fostering creative talent among young people.

 Young Cities provides [youth peacebuilders] a chance of collaboration between the county government, national government, and youth in different communities or localities.